 1. What is static vs dynamic banner ads?

 Static banner ads are ads that change over time and are there to create brand awareness amongst a vast audience.
-Dynamic banner ads are ads that change as per the user’s behaviour.
+Dynamic banner ads are ads that change as per the user’s behavior.
 These include content on products, prices, and discounts.
-Static ads are usually suitable for generic offers while dynamic ads are suitable for specific ad campaigns.
+Static ads are usually suitable for generic offers, while dynamic ads are suitable for specific ad campaigns.

 2. What is dynamic display advertisement?